nextguys/lively-next-relaunch/explanation/morphic.md

 So far we have just talked about using master components to define and inherit structure *(component derivations)* and applying styles *(overriding masters)*.
 We will now turn to some master configurations that allow components to also be applied *dynamically*.

 Note, that for one component definition only one component state can be active at a time.
-There is not parallel application of two (or more) components via multiple component states where the result will be merged in some way.
+There is no parallel application of two (or more) components via multiple component states where the result will be merged in some way.
 While this semantic is theoretically possible, we refrained from doing so in order to avoid overly complex behavior and hard to trace unintended styling effects.

 #### Event States

 The most straight forward dynamic application of master components is in the case of morphic events.
 For this, the component system supports defining component to be applied in case of a *click* or *hover* event.
-This is achieved by overriding the `master` property just as we did in the previoust section.
-However this time, we pass a spec object instead of a component reference like so:
+This is achieved by overriding the `master` property just as we did in the previous section.
+However, this time, we pass a `spec` object instead of a component reference like so:

 ```javascript
 const HoveredDie = component(Die, { fill: Color.red.darker() });